IjayAbby/hardhat-template/README.md

 npm install
 ```

-### Nothing has to be touched in the `hardhat.comfig.ts` file because I've already configured it.
+### Nothing has to be touched in the `hardhat.config.ts` file because I've already configured it.
 This is how it appears.

 ```ts
 import { HardhatUserConfig } from "hardhat/config";